 3. Employee Provident Fund (EPF)

 EPF is a government savings platform for salaried employees.
 Both your employer and you have to make equal contributions towards your EPF account.
 Your share is removed from your salary every month.
 The Employees' Provident Fund Organisation (EPFO) sets the interest rate on the investment.
 On retirement, you receive the total funds contributed by you and your employer along with the accrued interests.

 4. Annuity plans

-Such plans provide life cover along with regular source of income.
-If an unfortunate event occurs while the plan is active, your family member receives a lump-sum payout, however there are other options too that do not offer this financial coverage.
+Such plans provide a life cover along with a regular source of income.
+If an unfortunate event occurs while the plan is active, your family member receives a lump sum payout, however, there are other options too that do not offer this financial coverage.
 Annuity plans are of two types:

 A. Deferred Annuity